 Conversely, promotions demanding 35× playthrough with maximum bet limits of £1 during the process are designed to fail.
 Seven-day expiry windows on large sums force reckless betting speeds that deplete balances before requirements are met.
 You should ignore these restrictive bonuses completely if you prefer playing without artificial constraints on your stake sizes or game choices.

+The short answer is that casino bonuses can be worth it if the wagering requirement is low, the games eligible have a high RTP, and there are no restrictive betting limits.
 For example, a £100 bonus on a slot with a 96% RTP and a 10× wagering requirement yields an expected loss of only £40, making it a worthwhile add‑on.
+In contrast, a £200 bonus with a 35× requirement on a 94% slot produces an expected loss of £280, which is a net cost to the player.

 When bonuses are attractive, look for no‑wagering free spins, cashback offers that return real money at 0×, and no‑deposit wins that can hit large amounts.
 These features eliminate the need to chase a high multiplier and allow you to enjoy the bonus without the usual constraints.